HolyBlackCat/LD50-flameline/README.md

 ---

-Currently we're targeting Clang 9.0.0.
-GCC 9.x might also work.
-MSVC is not supported.
+Currently I'm targeting Clang 10.0.0 (with GCC 10's libstdc++).
+GCC 10 may or may not work with minor adjustments.
+MSVC .